 Many have transitioned to working from home in recent years, especially since the COVID-19 pandemic.
 Industries of all types had to switch to remote work suddenly because of COVID.
 While there are many benefits to working remotely (close to family, little to no commute, and overall saves money), there are also difficult aspects.
 Loneliness, time-management problems, and internet troubles are just a few examples of struggles a remote employee can have.
-Staying connected as a remote team can be difficult, as many relationships are fostered in the office.
+Staying connected through communication with your remote team can be difficult, as many relationships are fostered in the office.
 However, there are still many ways that teams can foster connectivity while working remotely.

 To encourage team engagement and connectivity, remote managers need to have frequent communication with their team.
 This could be done over Zoom or a similar setup, so the employees can turn on their cameras and be more present.
 However, there are many other ways to facilitate frequent communication.
 Some ways to check-in include: